Codecademy/docs/content/javascript/concepts/arrays/terms/findIndex/findIndex.md

   - "paths/front-end-engineer-career-path"
 ---

-The `.findIndex()` returns the first index that passes the callback function's test.
+The `.findIndex()` array method returns the first index that passes the callback function's test.
 Returns `-1` if no element passes the test.

 ## Syntax